PlayStratus/Stratus/README.md

 # GameStreamService
+We are going to host a server consisting of several GPU’s that will run and host games for users to connect to.
+These users will have game data streamed to their devices, while their inputs will be returned to the server for the game to carry out.

+## Members
 Our team includes six members: Asher, John, Carol, Izzy, Amin, and Nathen.

 I’m Asher, I am a CS major with a background in Linux, and I’m excited to work on the custom OS and Wayland compositor for this project.